 California Legislators Announce Essay and Visual Arts Scholarships to Raise Awareness of the Armenian Genocide

-All winners will be contacted directly and announced to mainstream and Armenian media by the California Armenian Legislative Caucus on Monday, April 10, 2017.
-All winners will be awarded scholarships and acknowledged at the California Armenian Legislative Caucus’ annual Armenian Advocacy Day during a press conference on April 17, 2017 and receive special recognition from the Assemblymember and Senator.
-Original artwork will be requested from visual arts applicants if they are selected as a finalist, for display in the California State Capitol.
+All winners will be contacted directly and announced to mainstream and Armenian media by the California Armenian Legislative Caucus on Friday, April 12, 2019.
+All winners will be awarded scholarships and a trip to Sacramento to be acknowledged at the California Armenian Legislative Caucus’ annual Armenian Advocacy Day during a press conference on April 22, 2019.
+Original artwork will be requested from visual arts applicants if they are selected as a finalist, for possible display in the California State Capitol.

 Criteria for each contest are detailed below.
 Students may enter both contests, but submissions must be entered separately.